-For this recipe, use bunches or two bags of Super Fit Greens.
-No preservatives, chopped and washed three times.
-However, I wash again.
-I wash all vegetables before cooking or using in salads.
+I wash fresh and packaged vegetables before cooking or using in salads.
 It’s a personal thing. 🙂

-Turnip greens are famously bitter to some individuals, but not bitter to others.
-To remove bitterness, this recipe calls for two teaspoons of sugar.
-Taste a sample of cooked turnips.
+To remove bitterness, this recipe calls for two teaspoons of sugar (or sugar substitute).
+Simply taste a sample of cooked turnips.
 If bitter, sprinkle with sugar and boil a little longer.
 Voila!

 I freeze smoked ham hocks until ready to use which explains the frost.
 My favorite brand is Royal Foods.

-Smoked ham hocks, a southern classic, are famously used to season greens, beans, and peas.
+Smoked ham hocks are used to season greens, beans, and peas.
 Learn more about them in my recipe for Smoky Collard Greens.

 A little Liquid Smoke adds scrumptious smoky flavor.
 I use the Wright’s brand because it’s made with water and natural hickory smoke concentrate.
 No preservatives.